-Not surprisingly, young people jumped at the opportunity to do just that, to the tune of more than 1.5 billion page views per day — roughly 17,000 per second.
-(At one point, our CTO, Aber Whitcomb, told me we had to add several new servers every day to keep up with growth.)
+Not surprisingly, young people jumped at the opportunity to do just that, to the tune of more than 1.5 billion page views per day — roughly 17,000 per second — with 2.3 million concurrent users.
+To grasp the size of that virtual crowd, picture a stadium the size of the Rose Bowl, packed to capacity — 25 times over.
+(At one point, our CTO, Aber Whitcomb, told me we had to unbox, install and provision eight or 10 new servers every day to keep up with growth.
+This was before AWS came along, of course.)
 To a high schooler, MySpace became the online equivalent of wearing band T-shirts to school the day after a concert, decorating a locker with pictures and bumper stickers, and plastering bedroom walls with posters of idols and sex symbols — but open to the entire world.
 By design, the site encouraged openness on profile pages while prudently withholding personally identifiable information (“PII”) for reasons of privacy and safety.
-(Contrast this with Facebook’s “open book” approach, reflecting its roots as a college “facebook” where any student can look up another’s phone number, class year, residence hall, etc.) On MySpace, or any of the major dating sites for that matter, a user might show up as “Sarah from Santa Monica,” without divulging her last name, phone number, address, or even email address; the built-in private messaging system lets members chat about shared interests, flirt, and take things further by exchanging numbers or email addresses if they ever get to that point.
+(Contrast this with Facebook’s open-book approach, reflecting its roots as a college “facebook” where any student can look up another’s phone number, class year, residence hall, etc.) On MySpace, or any of the major dating sites for that matter, a user might show up as “Sarah from Santa Monica,” without divulging her last name, phone number, address, or even email address; the built-in private messaging system lets members chat about shared interests, flirt, and take things further by exchanging numbers or email addresses if they ever get to that point.
 If things get ugly or uncomfortable, ties can be severed with a mouse click.

 More about online safety another time; let’s revisit the original Quora question.
 Recognizing that most sites will never amass 200 million registered users like MySpace, or 500 million like Facebook, the literal answer is that the most effective way to prevent or deal with legal and risk issues on UGC sites is to minimize the number of users.
 Simple, right?

-Most sites will be lucky to get to the size where they need to build an abuse team, so for the typical founder who wears many hats and does a lot with very little, let’s dive in:
+Most nascent consumer Internet sites and apps will be lucky ever to get to the size where they need to build a dedicated social media trust & safety team, so for the typical founder who wears many hats and does a lot with very little, let’s dive in:

 - Work with the right lawyer who knows his or her way around these issues.
 There is no substitute for professional advice.
 An hour or two initial orientation on the full range of potential issues from someone who’s “been there, done that” will easily pay for itself, and with respect to any discrete issue, a five-minute call or email exchange can save you endless headaches.

-- Broadly speaking, there are two main areas of risk on social sites: Inappropriate content and inappropriate conduct among users.
+- Broadly speaking, there are two main areas of social media trust & safety risk: Inappropriate content and inappropriate conduct among users.
 For either, the single most powerful point of leverage you have is prevention by self-policing — including a “Report as Inappropriate” link for every post, encouraging users to serve as your eyes and ears, and appointing the most active and responsible users of the site as moderators, admins or “super-admins” who may have the ability to delete posts or even suspend users, depending on how much you trust them.
 The benefit of this approach is that it’s preventive, scalable, and nearly costless.

 - In the taxonomy of inappropriate content, think about spam, phishing attempts, porn, hate speech, and commercial self-promotion (including affiliate links, etc.) as well as the usual trolling, flame wars and personal attacks.
 The right TOU and Guidelines give you the legal right to delete posts and terminate user accounts at any time for behaving badly in any of these ways.
 Nevertheless, it’s usually impossible to prevent a determined jackass from coming back again and again, using new accounts and proxy servers as necessary to get around deletions, bans and IP address blocks.
 In that situation, if the jackass is unpopular, your best defense is to appeal to users to immediately flag every one of his/her posts for deletion, and have your community manager prioritize responding accordingly.
 (You could pre-moderate every post, but that’s impractical for successful sites with thousands of posts per day or more.)